-Delicious Thanksgiving recipes and ideas for your table plus ways to make your meal stress free.
+Delicious Thanksgiving recipes and ideas for your table plus ways to make your meal stress-free.

 THANKSGIVING RECIPES 40 MEAL PLANNING TIPS

 Planning ahead and doing a little bit each week leading up to Thanksgiving will help you have a stress-free Thanksgiving holiday.
 This list looks like a lot of work, and it is a lot of work, but if you start early, you can get it all done.
-Planning ahead and accomplishing these task a little at a time leading up to Thanksgiving will help you have a stress-free holiday.
+Planning ahead and accomplishing these tasks a little at a time leading up to Thanksgiving will help you have a stress-free holiday.

 4 Weeks before Thanksgiving:

 - Think about how you would like to see your Thanksgiving meal function.
 Do you want to host a sit-down dinner, potluck, buffet-style, have a kids table or an elegant table setting?

 - How many tables do you need and where are you going to set them up?
 All of these questions need to be address before you can invite anyone.

 - Ask Guest, once you know what you are going to do and how many people you can host.
 Inviting everyone four weeks early will allow them plenty of time to plan on attending.